Téléphone: Reformation as "Les Insus" (2015-2017)

 The band reunited briefly for a concert at the Point Éphémère on 11 September 2015 under the name "Les Insus" ([lezɛ̃sy]; insupportables, meaning insufferable.
 The elided name also suggests the word portable, meaning "cellphone" in French, thus implying an upgrade to modern times).
-Les Insus were composed of Aubert, Bertignac and Kolinka but with the bassist Corine Marienneau replaced on the bass guitar by Aleksander Angelov (hence the reason they were not able to use the name "Téléphone").
-Another concert was given in Lille on 15 September.
+Les Insus was composed of Aubert, Bertignac and Kolinka but with the bassist Corine Marienneau replaced on the bass guitar by Aleksander Angelov (hence the reason they were not able to use the name "Téléphone").
+Another concert was held in Lille on 15 September.
 Les Insus also gave a concert in Lyon, at Le Transbordeur, on 6 October 2015.
 On 29 November 2015 the new group announced a real tour in France (in which Corine Marienneau would not participate) for 2016.
 The tour was scheduled from 27 April to 11 November in several major cities and several festivals.
 On 12 November, they announced a tour of the festivals in summer 2017 and a final gig at the Stade de France on 15 September.
 The live album Les Insus Live was released on 8 September.